Looking for something to do indoors on a rainy day? Check out our suggestions for family friendly ideas AND things to do for adults.

 3 Points Urban Brewery (Pendleton) opens at 9am (Monday – Friday) as a free coworking space.
 The brewery features free wifi, ample seating, and Urbana Cafe drip coffee for purchase.

 The Reds Hall of Fame Museum (on the grounds of Great American Ballpark) is a hidden gem for baseball fans.
 Stroll through their exhibits and enjoy Reds memorabilia, history, and traditions.

 Visit MakerSpace at the downtown branch of the Cincinnati and Hamilton County Public Libraries.
 Featuring all kinds of hands-on equipment, this place is sure to get your creative juices flowing.
 They have 3D printers, a sound recording studio, a big green screen, button makers, die cut, and much more.
 If you have a specific piece of equipment you know you want to use, you can make reservations online.
-And you do NOT need a library card to visit and create at MakerSpace.

 Do some indoor rock climbing at RockQuest Climbing Center.